hrishabth8/Problems-Solved/README.md

 # Problems-Solved
-this repo is for all the questions i have solved on varies platforms
+This repo is for all the questions i have solved on varies platforms